traoreabraham931-creator/Call_prediction/README.md

+# 🧠 Call price prediction
-The purpose of this project is to illustrate ...
+The purpose of this project is to illustrate how predict the price of a call option via a LSTM model with attention layers.
-# 🧠 Classification Project — Predictive Modeling Made Simple

-A machine learning project focused on building, evaluating, and deploying a robust classification model.
-This repository demonstrates the full pipeline from data preprocessing to model evaluation.
+It is worth mentioning that this Machine Learning project focuses on building and evaluating a regression model for call price prediction.
+Specifically, it demonstrates the full pipeline from data processing to the dockerization of the code as well as its evaluation.

 ---